Dramatic, bizarre garden succulents lend themselves perfectly to the enhancement of contemporary architecture.

 Another innovation is the use of wide expanses of colored gravel to accentuate artistic rock and plant groupings.

 Unless you have a natural South-facing slope in your garden, the best device is a mound.
 Over a central core of gravel or coarse material (used to provide drainage), a layer of garden soil is laid.

 Generally, the mound should not be set in the center of a lawn, but towards the margin of the property or near the house where it will fit into the scenery.

-It may be varied in size and shape to suit your purposes, although a free-form mound is a more graceful than a simple oval, round or more formal pattern.
+It may be varied in size and shape to suit your purposes, although a free-form mound is more graceful than a simple oval, round, or more formal pattern.

 It is essential that the rock garden be open to the full sun and have good drainage.
 A rough outline of the bed should be first made at the chosen site, using a hose to form the shape.